open-telemetry/weaver/crates/weaver_forge/tests/README.md

     // conventions)
     let system_cpu_utilization = SystemCpuUtilization::<i64>::new(&meter);

-    // Adds a new data point with no optional attributes. system_cpu_utilization.record(-5, None);
+    // Adds a new data point with no not required attributes. system_cpu_utilization.record(-5, None);
-    // Adds a new data point with some optional attributes. system_cpu_utilization.record(10, Some(&SystemCpuUtilizationOptAttributes {
+    // Adds a new data point with some not required attributes. system_cpu_utilization.record(10, Some(&SystemCpuUtilizationOptAttributes {
         system_cpu_logical_number: Some(0),
         system_cpu_state: Some(SystemCpuState::Idle)